Why Psychiatry

 without having the mole removed, although I returned and had him

-remove it later after I'd gotten opinions from other physicians and
+remove it later after I'd gotten opinions from other physicians

 had done some reading on the subject.
-Physicians in the other
+Physicians in the

 specialties accepting biological psychiatry as legitimate calls